-Presentation of seminar paper 40% Submission of literature review 60% References: Selected readings will be distributed during class.
-GERONTOLOGY GR102 Biological Aspects of Ageing Contact Hours: 27 (9 × 2 hours lectures; 9 × 1 hour seminars) Prerequisite: Students will be expected to have followed the "Guide to Pre-Reading for the Biological Aspects of Ageing".
+Research report - 70% Class presentation of research project - 30% References: Selected by students and supervisors relevant to research topics.
+GERONTOLOGY GR102 Biological Aspects of Ageing Contact Hours: 27 (9 \times 2 hour lectures; 9 \times 1 hour seminars).
+Prerequisite: Students will be expected to have followed the "Guide to Pre-Reading for the Biological Aspects of Ageing".
 Content: A model of physiological function will be reviewed with particular reference to implications for ageing of the organism.
 Theories of the biological processes of ageing will be discussed.
-Age-related changes in function from molecular, cellular and extracellular levels, to those of the various systems will be described, and the implications for function of the individual as a whole discussed.
+Age-related changes in function from molecular, cellular and extracel-lular levels, to those of the various systems will be described, and the implications for function of the individual as a whole discussed.
 The distinction between physiological and pathophysiological agerelated changes will be examined and the bases for and prevalence of age-related disease discussed.
 Experimental techniques in ageing research, and the possibility of modification of ageing processes will be addressed.
-Assessment: A seminar presentation and either a two hour examination or a 3,000 word assignment.
-Assessment details are to be negotiated with the lecturer during the first week of teaching.
-References: HALL David A 1984 The Biomedical Basis of Gerontology.
-Bristol, Wright P.S.G.
-Advice on other references for the subject will be provided at the commencement of teaching.
+Assessment: A 'take home' examination equivalent to a 3 hour examination.
+References: Advice on references for the subject will be provided at the commencement of teaching.
 Additional Items:

-The "Guide to Pre-Reading for the Biological Aspects of Ageing" will be available from the School of Biological Sciences from December 1985.
-GR105 Clinical and Preventative Aspects of Health Care for the Aged Contact Hours: 36 (9 \times 1 hour lectures, 9 \times 3 hour seminars).
+Information on preliminary studies in Anatomy and Physiology will be available from the School of Biological Sciences from October 1987.
+GR105 Clinical and Preventative Aspects of Health Care for the Aged Contact Hours: 45 (9 \times 11/2 hour lectures, 10 \times 3 hour seminars).
 Prerequisite: Nil Content: This subject examines the physical and clinical implications of normal and pathological ageing.
 Other factors considered include those which interact with normal and pathological biological changes including psychosocial, nutritional, environmental, iatrogenic, and implications for preventive and/or therapeutic interventions.
 A multidisciplinary problem solving approach will be taken covering aspects of assessment, diagnosis, treatment programme design and evaluation.
 The unit is not designed to teach clinical skills.
-Assessment: Class attendance and participation 5,000 word group written assignment.
+Assessment: Class attendance and participation, 5,000 word group written assignment.
 References: To be advised.